S4F4Y4T/propertyManagement/README.md

  - Used middleware for authorization
  - Separated admin and owners by user type column in db to manage authentication easily based on the project size
  - Dockerized for easy setup and deployment

+ - Using My Previous project's frontend structure which i built from scratch bcz of time complexity
- I know ai is completely prohibited but still had to use ai to reformat the documentation and for some debugging because the deadline was very tight
+ - I know ai is completely prohibited but still had to use ai to reformat the documentation and for some debugging because the deadline was very tight